-- 5.6.1 To promote space in Africa, for Africa and by Africans A key driver to ensuring the development of an indigenous space capability and capacity, will be the level of independence maintained by an African space programme.
-This principle should be pursued in developing the African market and also taken into account when leveraging strategic international partnerships to address technological gaps. - 5.6.2 To ensure a reasonable and significant financial and/or social return - All international partnerships should be based on a fair and mutually beneficial win win-approach and should ensure socio-economic return to the continent.
-All such strategic partnerships should be premised on the notion of mutual benefits. - 5.6.3 To observe international agreements In our pursuit of an indigenous space capability, it is important that we observe all appropriate international treaties, conventions and agreements. - 5.6.4 To promote intra-continental partnerships Intra-continental partnerships must be promoted to leverage on national strengths, activities and programmes.
-Such partnerships remain central to endeavours relating to human capital development, infrastructure development and development of an indigenous space industry sector.
+5.6.1 To promote space in Africa, for Africa, and by Africans.
+A key driver to ensure the development of an indigenous space capability and capacity will

+- 5.6.2 To ensure a reasonable and significant financial and/or social return.
+All international partnerships should be based on a fair and mutually beneficial approach and should ensure acceptable socio-economic returns for the African continent.
+Such strategic partnerships must be premised on the notion of mutual benefits, but must help to further strengthen the African space asset base. - 5.6.3 To observe international agreements.
+In our pursuit of an indigenous space capability, it is important that we observe all appropriate international treaties, conventions and agreements.
+Where such international agreements are considered for implementation, it is crucial that a consolidated African position be heard that best serves an indigenous African space programme. - 5.6.4 To promote intra-continental partnerships.
+Intra-continental partnerships must be promoted to leverage national strengths, activities and programmes.
+Such partnerships remain central to endeavours relating to human capital development, infrastructure development and the development of an indigenous space industry sector.
+These partnerships would also need to foster regional collaboration, where the regional needs are primarily addressed.

-6 CONCLUSIONS
+6 CONCLUSION

-This African Space Policy identifies the key policy drivers (goals) that inform the agenda for any formal space initiatives on the continent.
+This African Space Policy identifies the key policy drivers (goals) that will inform the agenda for any formal space initiatives on the continent.
 The policy drivers are supported by a set of objectives that emulate the critical factors that need to be addressed in maintaining a viable and sustainable space programme.
-The objectives include:
+The objectives include the following: